githubtraining/write-a-ll-course/responses/publish.md

 Your course is now complete!
 Let's publish it.

 Merge this PR.
-Then go to sandbox/org/new and type in this repo's name.
-I'll respond when the course publishes.

-(Not really - we can't yet listen for a course published event)
+Then go to https://lab-sandbox.github.com/{{ owner }}/new and type in this repo's name.